JRC1995/GRU-Text-Generator/README.md

 I did this mainly as practice while trying to get my hands dirty with machine learning.
 (Also this was my first work related to machine learning other than a implementation of basic multilayered neural network in C)

-This work is based on the character level model as described on [Andrej Kaparthy's blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
+This work is based on the character level model as described on [Andrej Karpathy's blog](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).

 There are other implementations of auto-text-generators in Keras.
 This one only have some minor differences.
 I used multilayered (no. of layers specified during runtime) GRU (Gated Recurrent Unit) for this model along with save, load and checkpoint mechanisms; also with some runtime options for loading a model or starting training from scratch and so on.